umbraco/UmbracoDocs/umbraco-workflow/README.md

 ## [Content Reviews](content-reviews.md)

-Provides an overview of all content pending for review, expired content, and a range of settings for configuring who reviews which pages (or Document Types), and how frequently.
+Provides an overview of all content pending for review, expired content, settings for configuring who reviews which pages (or Document Types), and so on.

 ## [Workflow History](workflow-history.md)